Avatar

 }

-Now you just need to add your PageScript component to your App.Razor or main layout page at the bottom like so
+Now you just need to add your PageScript component to your MainLayout.Razor or whatever your main layout page is called at the bottom like so and reference the Javascript file we created earlier.
+So in my case it's './Pages/HomeView.razor.js' I'm putting the exact location of it within my project (So my HomeView is within a Pages folder).

 Once you have this all setup, you can then make use of the onLoad() and onUpdate() methods.
 In my case because I have added a link to the CDN for highlight js.
 I now just need to update it like this